Luiz Fernando Pezão

+Biography

-Pezão has a degree in Administration and became a politician in the 1980s, as councillor of Piraí.
+Pezão has a degree in Administration and became a politician in the 1980s, as councillor of Piraí, Rio de Janeiro.
 He then served two times as mayor of the town.

-In 2006, Pezão was chosen by Sérgio Cabral, then candidate to the governorship of Rio de Janeiro, to be his running mate.
+In 2006, Pezão was chosen by Sérgio Cabral Filho, then candidate to the governorship of Rio de Janeiro, to be his running mate.
 They won the election and Pezão took office as Vice Governor and State Secretary of Public Works simultaneously.

-He assumed the office of governor due to the resignation of Sérgio Cabral, that at the time had plans to run for the senate).
+In 2014, he assumed the office of governor due to the resignation of Sérgio Cabral Filho, that at the time had plans to run for the senate.

 Pezão is a member of the Brazilian Democratic Movement, one of the most powerful political parties of the country.

-He was reelected governor in the 2014 gubernatorial election, running against former governor Anthony Garotinho, and the senators Lindberg Farias and Marcelo Crivella.
+He was reelected governor in the 2014 gubernatorial election, running against former governor Anthony Garotinho, and senators Lindberg Farias and Marcelo Crivella.

+Corruption arrest

 On 29 November 2018, after a request of the Prosecutor General of the Republic Raquel Dodge, accepted by the Justice of the Superior Court of Justice Felix Fischer, Pezão was arrested by the Federal Police in a new phase of Operation Car Wash, named Operation Werewolf (Operação Boca de Lobo).

-Pezão is accused of proceeding with corruption schemes that began during the government of Sérgio Cabral.
+Pezão is accused of proceeding with corruption schemes that began during the government of Sérgio Cabral Filho.
 As his term ends on 31 December 2018, Vice Governor Francisco Dornelles took office as Acting Governor.